Qaggbgbgb/su25-team6/Game Platform SRS.md

 ### 2.2 Product Constraints
-User will need to login inorder a take advantage of all the functionalities.
+User will need to login in order to take advantage of all the features.
 Not having an account and logging in will lead to a far reduced expierence of the product.
 The website will be as responsive as possible however very rare screensizes may not be taken into account leading to a less responsive experience.
 Depending on the customer or provider status certain features will be limited as expected.
 Ex.
-A user will not be able to provide services.
+A customer will not be able to provide services.

 ### 2.3 User Characteristics
 Customer and Provider class
 General Customer - This customer will be a typical user that aims to purchase games/services on a regular bases.

 Veteran Customer - This customer invest extensive time on the platform and the chats.
+The customer has an array of purchased games and services.

-Community Provider - This a single provider aiming to provide games and services to customer usually on a smaller skill.
+Community Provider - This is a single provider aiming to provide games and services to customer usually on a smaller scale.
 This provider is typically a solo provider.

-Professional Provider - This a single account provider under the control of an organisation that provides games and services in scale.
+Professional Provider - This a single account provider under the control of an organisation that provides games and services on a large scale.
 This provider typically values the statistics feature more.

 ### 2.4 Assumptions and Dependencies
-Third party API's (ex. time or location api) may have an effect on the product as its availability status (active or inactive) is not dependent on us.
+Third party API's (ex. time or location api) may have an effect on the product as its availability status (active or inactive) is not dependent on the platform.
 The product will depend on a stable network connection.

 ## 3. Requirements